 After successful completion of the Program and PA State Board of Nursing's requirements, there will be an additional fee for the National Council Licensure Examination (NCLEX).
 This fee must be paid directly to the Pearson Vue, not to the Falcon Institute of Health and Science.
 The Pearson Vue will issue a receipt of payment to each student who pays for the NCLEX.

 Tuition Obligation

-All tuition is due and payable on the first day of the period of obligation as outlined in the payment period chart below.
+Regardless of the student's funding source tuition is due and payable on the first day of the period of obligation as outlined in the payment period chart below: